dvlab-research/LongLoRA/README.md

 ## Acknowledgement
 -  This work is built upon the [LLaMA2](https://ai.meta.com/llama) as the pre-trained models.
 - This work is based on [DeepSpeed](https://github.com/microsoft/DeepSpeed), [peft](https://github.com/huggingface/peft), and [Flash-Attention2](https://github.com/Dao-AILab/flash-attention) for acceleration.
-- The perplexity evaluation code is modified upon [Landmark Attention](https://github.com/epfml/landmark-attention).
+- Some evaluation code is modified upon [Landmark Attention](https://github.com/epfml/landmark-attention).
 - We use [LongChat](https://github.com/DachengLi1/LongChat) for the retrieval evaluation.